stolostron/cluster-keeper/USAGE.md

     cluster (cd, ClusterDeployment)

-    NAME is the name of the resource or the related ClusterClaim if omitted, the current kube context is used if it matches a ClusterClaim ARGS are additional args passed through to 'oc get' such as '-o yaml'
+    NAME is the name of the resource or the related ClusterClaim if omitted, the current kubeconfig context is used if it matches a ClusterClaim ARGS are additional args passed through to 'oc get' such as '-o yaml'
 ```
 <sup><sub>[🔝 Back to top](#usage)</sub></sup>